RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 |:-----:|:------:|:---------:|:-----:|
 | hello | speedbird | six | two |

-Note this happens here because using the edit distance leads to the substitution cost often being smaller than the insertion/deletion cost and therefore alignments with more substitutions are favored.\\
+This happens here because using the edit distance leads to the substitution cost often being smaller than the insertion/deletion cost and therefore alignments with more substitutions are favored.\\
-This could also happen with normal costs of 1/1/1 for ins/del/sub but is ambiguous in that case.
-Such tools deal with the issue by increasing the substitution cost, we can do the same. `texterrors` will after the previously mentioned calculation times the cost by 1.5.
-This will lead to the following cost matrix
+This sort of bad alignment also happens with normal costs of 1/1/1 for ins/del/sub (consider the above example, as the costs are the same for different errors it depends on the implementation which alignment is chosen, you can think of it as random).
+That's why such tools, when meant to be used for getting detailed error metrics, will increase the substitution cost to improve alignments.
+We can do the same! `texterrors` will after the previously mentioned calculation times the cost by 1.5.
+This will lead to the following cost matrix:

 |           |    | hello | speedbird | six | two |
 |:---------:|:--:|:-----:|:---------:|:---:|:---:|